fady-louis/Face_Positions/README.md

 get Pitch , Yaw , Roll Angles as vectors in your video

-Supervised by:- eng.Mohamed Hussien
+Supervised by:- eng.Mohamed Hussien<br>
-Made by :- eng.Fady Maged
+Made by :- eng.Fady Maged<br>
-Special thanks to :- eng.Marwan Abdelsalam
+Special thanks to :- eng.Marwan Abdelsalam<br>